lilab-bcb/altocumulus/docs/usage.rst

     Usage:
         alto terra storage_estimate [-h] --output OUTPUT [--access {owner,reader,writer}]

-* Arguments:
+* Options:

-        optional arguments:
+    -\-output OUTPUT
-            -h, --help            show this help message and exit --output OUTPUT       Output TSV path
+        Output TSV path
-            --access {owner,reader,writer}
+    -\-access [owner\|reader\|writer]
         Workspace access levels
+    -h, -\-help
+        Show this help message and exit

 Cromwell commands
 =====================================

+Cromwell_ is a widely-used genomics workflow engine to schedule the execution of WDL_ jobs, running either on an HPC server or a Cloud VM instance.
+Altocumulus sub-commands under **cromwell** command are used for workflow operations between users and a (remote) server running Cromwell.

 ``alto cromwell run``
 --------------------------------------------------------------------------------------------------------------------------------

 Submit WDL jobs to a Cromwell server for execution.
 Workflows should be from Dockstore.
 For Dockstore workflows, collection and name would be used as config namespace and name respectively.
 If local files are detected, automatically upload files to the workspace Google Cloud bucket.
 After a successful submission, a URL pointing to the job status would be printed out.

 Type::